 Course of study: International Business Management & Sustainability (Master) Degree: Master of Business Administration (MBA) Modul number: 11 Modul title: Sustainable Business Models & Innovations Module responsible: Prof. Dr. rer. nat.
-Frank Ermark Language of lecture: english Typ of module: Mandatory module Module Content: Sustainable Business Models & Innovations: Current topics, scientific findings, and practical challenges of innovation management, in the context of sustainability, digitalisation and associated business model innovations. - Introduction to innovation management: definitions, contemporary design elements and success factors - Disruptive innovations - Innovation in the context of business models, business ecosystems and digital platforms - Innovation in the context of business models, business ecosystems and digital platforms - Innovations as drivers for more sustainability (e.g., frugal innovation) - Integrated perspectives of business model innovations and sustainability International case studies on innovation will critically reflect the potential and contribution for more sustainability.
-Professional Scrum Master Training: - Agile basics - Wat is "Agile" and how has it evolved? - Agile theory - Why does "Agile" work and what are the main principles and values?
-How are these different from traditional approaches and what is the impact? - Scrum framework and theory - How Scrum is implemented using timeboxes, events, roles (accountabilities), artifacts, and rules.
-How can these be used most effectively? - Scrum and Change - Scrum is different.
+Frank Ermark Language of lecture: german Typ of module: Mandatory module Module Content: Sustainable Business Models & Innovations: Current topics, scientific findings, and practical challenges of innovation management, in the context of sustainability, digitalisation and associated business model innovations.
+Introduction to innovation management: definitions, contemporary design elements and success factors Disruptive innovations Innovation in the context of business models, business ecosystems and digital platforms Innovation as drivers for more sustainability (e.g., frugal innovation) Integrated perspectives of business model innovations and sustainability International case studies on innovation will critically reflect the potential and contribution for more sustainability.
+Professional Scrum Master Training: Agile basics - Wat is "Agile" and how has it evolved?
+Agile theory - Why does "Agile" work and what are the main principles and values?
+How are these different from traditional approaches and what is the impact?
+Scrum framework and theory - How Scrum is implemented using timeboxes, events, roles (accountabilities), artifacts, and rules.
+How can these be used most effectively?
+Scrum and Change - Scrum is different.
 What does this mean to products, projects, and organizations?
-How to best adopt Scrum given the change that is expected? - Key Patterns for the Scrum is different.
-What does this mean to products, projects, and organizations?
-How to best adopt Scrum given the change that is expected? - Key Patterns for the Scrum means and how to ensure their success? - Scrum Planning - Plan a project/product and estimate its cost and completion date. - Predictability, Risk Management, and Reporting - Scrum is empirical.
-How can predictions be made, risk be controlled, and progress be tracked using Scrum. - Scaling Scrum - Scrum works very effective with one team.
-But how is scaling best accomplished using Scrum? - Review and Evaluation of Learning objectives.
+How to best adopt Scrum given the change that is expected?
+Key Patterns for the Scrum blone Increment Scrum Frames - Scrum Teams are self-organizing and cross-functional.
+This is different from traditional development groups.
+How to start with Scrum teams and how to ensure their success?
+Scrum Planning - Plan a project/product and estimate its cost and completion date.
+Predictability, Risk Management, and Reporting - Scrum is empirical.
+How can predictions be made, risk be controlled, and progress be tracked using Scrum.
+Scaling Scrum - Scrum morks very effective with one team.
+But how is scaling best accomplished using Scrum?
+Review and Evaluation of Learning objectives.
 Courses Courses: 10025 Sustainable Business Models & Innovations